Donald C. MacDonald: Leading the party

 MacDonald took over the party in the middle of the Cold War and at the height of McCarthyism, when socialism was viewed with suspicion.
 The CCF had almost won power in Ontario ten years earlier, winning 34 seats in the 1943 provincial election, but by the time MacDonald became leader it held only two seats in the legislature.
 MacDonald was himself without a seat until the 1955 provincial election, when he defeated Progressive Conservative incumbent William Beech by 1,426 votes in York South.
 His victory increased the CCF's legislative standing to three seats, and MacDonald quickly became known as one of the most vocal members of the legislature.
 He fought for issues such as prison reform and universal public healthcare, and emphasised pragmatism over doctrinaire socialism as he tried to appeal to voters as a moderate reformer.
 Some Toronto newspapers described him as the de facto opposition leader against Leslie Frost's Progressive Conservative government.
 His pursuit of the Northern Ontario Natural Gas scandal led to the resignation of three members of Frost's cabinet.

 MacDonald slowly rebuilt the party during his tenure as leader, and provided it with a benevolent public face.
 The CCF grew to five seats in the 1959 provincial election.
-Following the founding of the federal New Democratic Party in 1961, he was acclaimed as the first leader of the Ontario NDP in October 1961.
+Following the founding of the federal New Democratic Party in 1961, he was acclaimed as the first leader of the Ontario NDP at the provincial party's October 1961 founding convention.
 The new party won seven seats in the 1963 election, and MacDonald later expressed disappointment that a larger breakthrough did not occur.

 As the province's population became more urban and as social issues came to the forefront of political discussion, the NDP had a major breakthrough in the 1967 election rising from seven seats to 20.
 This new success led to increasing pressure for new leadership, as the party was seen as a potential victor and many activists felt a younger leader was needed to catch the mood of the times.
 Jim Renwick challenged MacDonald for the party leadership in 1968, but lost.
 In 1970, Stephen Lewis was able to marshall support among the Steelworkers union with which his family had strong links.
 (His father, David Lewis, had represented the steelworkers as a labour lawyer for many years.)
 MacDonald decided not to seek re-election as leader in order to avoid a divisive fight.
 At the leadership convention that fall, Stephen Lewis defeated Walter Pitman and succeeded MacDonald as Ontario NDP leader.